workadventure/workadventure/docs/map-building/tiled-editor/self-hosted.md

 [How to set your secrets in github](https://scribehow.com/shared/Upload_Map__Set_up_secrets_for_in_your_repository__FKsqAsrVQ_SzDavSudb19Q)

-> When your done you can just commit and push your changes and it's done !
+> Now for every change you only just have to commit and push all your changes !

 ## Need some help?